Data aggregation: Local business data aggregation

 When it comes to compiling location information on local businesses, there are several major data aggregators that collect information such as the business name, address, phone number, website, description and hours of operation.
 They then validate this information using various validation methods.
 Once the business information has been verified to be accurate, the data aggregators make it available to publishers like Google and Yelp.

 When Yelp, for example, goes to update their Yelp listings, they will pull data from these local data aggregators.
 Publishers take local business data from different sources and compare it to what they currently have in their database.
 They then update their database it with what information they deem accurate.

 The four major data aggregators for local business search are Acxiom, Infogroup, Localeze and Factual.
 As of January 2020, Acxiom will no longer be acting as a data aggregator.
 Foursquare takes the place of Acxiom in four primary data aggregators.
-Finicity, a Mastercard company, is the largest player for the lending space.